The Solitary Gourmet

-Kodoku no Gourmet (孤独のグルメ, Kodoku no Gurume) is a Japanese cuisine seinen manga series written by Masayuki Kusumi and illustrated by Jiro Taniguchi.
-It has been adapted into a Japanese television drama series and a Chinese web series (孤独的美食家 中国版 (孤獨的美食家 中國版, Gūdú dì měishíjiā zhōngguó bǎn)).
-A 10-episode original net animation adaptation premiered on the Production I.G's Tate Anime app on November 29, 2017.
-A film adaptation was released on January 10, 2025.
-The main actor, Yutaka Matsushige, was also the director and screenwriter.
+The Solitary Gourmet (孤独のグルメ, Kodoku no Gurume) is a Japanese cuisine seinen manga series written by Masayuki Kusumi, and illustrated by Jiro Taniguchi.

+The manga has been adapted into a number of media.
+It was adapted into a Japanese television drama series starring Yutaka Matsushige that first began airing in 2012.
+A Chinese web series adaptation starring Winston Chao was released in 2015.
+A 10-episode original net animation adaptation premiered on Production I.G's Tate Anime app in 2017.
+A feature film continuation of the Japanese drama series was released in 2025.

 Plot

-As a salesman Gorō Inogashira travels Japan, where he visits various restaurants and street booths to sample the local cuisine.
-Each chapter features a different place and dish.
+As a salesman, Gorō Inogashira (井之頭五郎) travels Japan, where he visits various restaurants and street booths to sample the local cuisine, with each chapter featuring a different place and dish.
+Notably, Gorō does not drink alcohol with his meals.